librenms/librenms/doc/Developing/os/Custom-Graphs.md

 require 'includes/graphs/generic_simplex.inc.php';
 ```

-That should be it, after data is started to be collected graphs should appear in the WebUI.
+That should be it, after data has started to be collected graphs should appear in the WebUI.